microsoft/vscode-wasm/wasm-component-model/js-typings.md

 if (AccessType.isAccess(accessType)) {
 	accessType.value; // No compile error
 } else if (AccessType.isExists(accessType)) {
-	access.Type.value; // Compile error since exists has no value.
+	accessType.value; // Compile error since exists has no value.
 }
 ```